jflec/bcg-atm/README.md

 **Join the BigChadGuys Discord**: [Click Here](https://discord.gg/bigchadguys)

-_If you encounter any issues, please reach out to us directly rather than the original authors, as any problems are likely our responsibility._
+_If you encounter any issues, please reach out to us directly rather than the original authors, as any problems are our responsibility._

 </div>